Ada-Developers-Academy/core-unit-2/intro-to-web-development/intro-to-clients-servers-http.md

 ## HTTPS

-HTTPS, or Hypertext Transfer Protocol Secure, is an extension of HTTPS.
+HTTPS, or Hypertext Transfer Protocol Secure, is an extension of HTTP.
 Many implementations of HTTP (particularly early ones) did not have the best security.
 Because HTTP deals with how data travels between computers, data can be breached during that process.
 HTTPS's technical details address a lot of security concerns.
 This curriculum will not go into any more details, except give the tip to always prefer HTTPS when possible.

 ### !end-callout